 The Lighthouse Trail

-The Givens Spicer Lowery Trail also connects to one of the most popular trails – the Lighthouse Trail, a three-mile easy, more-or-less flat path that leads to the The Lighthouse, one of the most impressive and famous formations in the canyon.
-The trailhead has an information board and parking, but this is also the busiest hiking trail during the high season.
+The Givens Spicer Lowery Trail also connects to one of the most popular trails — the Lighthouse Trail, a three-mile easy, more-or-less flat path that leads to The Lighthouse, one of the most impressive and famous rock formations in Palo Duro Canyon.
+The Lighthouse Trailhead has an information board and parking, but this is also the busiest hiking trail in Palo Duro State Park during the high season.

 The CCC Trail

-One of my favorite trails to hike was the CCC Trail, a rugged and steep 1.4-mile trail built by the CCC that follows the Palo Duro Canyon rim near the visitor center.
+One of my favorite trails to hike was the CCC Trail, a rugged and steep 1.4-mile trail built by the Civilian Conservation Corps that follows the Palo Duro Canyon State Park rim near the visitor center.
 While not necessarily hard, the trail is fairly rugged as it leads to Goodnight Peak.
 It also becomes so narrow that there are steep drop-offs and views on both sides of the trail.

 Rock Garden Trail

 We tackled the challenging and steep 2.4-mile Rock Garden Trail, which connects with the 3.7-mile Rylander Fortress Cliff Trail, where we spotted herds of aoudads and even two coyotes running through the brush.
-The Rock Garden Trail is steep in some places, but luckily, there are plenty of places to rest and recover.
+The Rock Garden Trail is steep in some places, but luckily, there are plenty of places to rest and recover from the west Texas heat.

 Lower And Upper Comanche Trail

-The 4.4-mile Lower Comanche Trail connects to the 3.3-mile Upper Comanche Trail for a nice hike that runs through most of the park.
-The 2.2-mile Paseo Del Rio Trail is an easy, flat path that meanders along the river and is good for all levels.
+The 4.4-mile Lower Comanche Trail connects to the 3.3-mile Upper Comanche Trail for a nice hike that runs through most of Palo Duro State Park.
+The 2.2-mile Paseo Del Rio Trail is an easy, flat path that meanders along the river and is good for all levels of hiking.
+You’ll be able to see a great deal of the second-largest canyon in the United States along this hiking trail.

-One of our favorite hikes was a backcountry equestrian trail that runs approximately 1.6 miles from the equestrian area.
-I could have sworn we hiked way more than 1.6 miles, but we also wandered off trails to picnic by a small stream, climb upon mesas, and explore hidden canyons.
+One of our favorite hikes was a backcountry horseback riding trail that runs approximately 1.6 miles from the equestrian area and old west stables at Palo Duro State Park.
+I could have sworn we hiked way more than 1.6 miles, but we also wandered off trails to picnic by a small stream, climbed upon mesas and among rock formations, and explored hidden canyons in this “Grand Canyon of Texas.”
 Along that backcountry trail, which can be a bit strenuous in places, we discovered petroglyphs that are not advertised anywhere but are marked by a protective fence.
 Needless to say, that was a surprise we didn’t expect.

 Again, always bring enough water, especially during the warmer months.
 With extreme summer heats on the canyon floor, you can easily become overwhelmed by heat exhaustion and dehydration.